Household Hazardous Waste Disposal set Oct. 1

 Automotive products — fuel additives, grease and rust solvents, air-conditioner refrigerant, starter fluids, body putty, coolants and carburetor/fuel injector cleaners

+Latex paint must be dried and placed in the open-top trash bins.

-The recycling center also collects cardboard, newspapers, magazines, scrap metal, aluminum cans, metal cans, #1 and #2 plastic, textiles, glass, home appliances, used motor oil, cooking oil, automotive tires and household garbage.
+The recycling center also collects cardboard, newspapers, magazines, scrap metal, aluminum cans, metal cans, Nos.
+1 and 2 plastic, textiles, glass, home appliances, used motor oil, cooking oil, automotive

 Household Hazardous Waste Day is paid for by the Tennessee Department of Environment and Conservation.